ckihm/Martin-2-1-2-17/index.md

 ![Image](./images/sides/IMG_20210416_220004.jpg)

-The back starts to seperate from the side.
+The back seperates from the side on a small spot.

 ![Image](./images/sides/IMG_20210416_220144.jpg)

 ## Neck

-The neck on this one is unbelievable narrow.
+The neck on this one is narrow.
 It feals like the neck on an fender guitar, except that it has a V shape.
-Are the original necks on these models as slim as the one on this guitar?

 ![Image](./images/neck/IMG_20210416_214323.jpg)